2 Min Read

 So it shifted its strategy.
-It doubled down on its key differentiator – all-wheel drive.
-It conducted focus groups on in places like Northampton, MA, and Portland, OR, and found four main groups were responsible for half of Subaru’s U.S. sales — teachers and educators, healthcare professionals, IT professionals and “rugged individualists.”
+It conducted focus groups in places like Northampton, MA, and Portland, OR, and found four main groups were responsible for half of Subaru’s U.S. sales — teachers and educators, healthcare professionals, IT professionals and “rugged individualists.”
 Market researchers started talking to customers and discovered many of them were lesbians.

 In fact, lesbians were four times more likely than the other car shoppers to buy a Subaru.